Casslin/0x_report/report/1_process.md

 evaluation of the architecture of this system through the lens of established smart contract best practices and general software best practices.

-**Code Correctness and Quality**: a full review of the contract source code.
+**Code Correctness and Quality**:
+A full review of the contract source code.
 The primary areas of focus include:

 * Correctness (does it do was it is supposed to do)
 * Readability (How easily it can be read and understood)